-Nursery has a uniform of a white polo shirt and purple sweatshirt with our logo embroidered onto it.
-You can purchase these from the nursery office.
+Nursery offers a uniform of a white polo shirt and purple sweatshirt with our logo embroidered onto it.
+You can purchase these from the nursery office, this is optional.
 Please talk to Linda or Jackie for more information.

 We hope that you and your child enjoys being a member of The Purple Playhouse.
 The staff are always ready and willing to talk with you about your ideas, views, or answer any questions you may have.